 How Much Is SSS Salary Loan Interest?

 The salary loan is payable in 24 months with an interest rate of 10% per annum based on a diminishing principal balance.
 This means that the interest you’ll pay each month will be based on the outstanding principal balance for that particular month until your loan is fully paid.

-Using the table below as an example, the interest that will be charged from you for your first monthly amortization can be determined by getting the 10% of the loan proceeds and dividing it by 12.
+Using the table below as an example, the interest for your first monthly amortization can be determined by getting the 10% of the loan proceeds and dividing it by 12.